hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 ## about:hawkeye

 A few things about me: I enjoy cycling and working on my steel-framed Salsa Pistola.
-I like writing in my journal; it helps me sort out how I'm feeling about things.
+I like writing in my journal; it helps me sort out how I’m feeling about things.
 I love reading fiction but only do so occasionally because, once I start, I have trouble putting it down.
-I listen to history podcasts, streaming episode after episode while working in the yard.
+I listen to history podcasts, mostly while working in the yard.
 I own a home in Chattanooga, TN and find pleasure in many of the mundane tasks I once swore-off as a teenager.
 I am an uncle twice over.
 I crowdsource beautiful chillstep playlists via Hype Machine, 8tracks, and IndieShuffle.

 My primary code editors are **vim** and the GitHub interface.
 I am proudly not a full-stack developer but enjoy learning at all the levels.
 I am big on **git hygiene**.
 I geek out on hunting down and finding creative, efficient solutions to canceling technical debt.
 I take great pleasure in writing and reviewing elegant, **object-oriented** code.
 I am an expert in **Paragraphs** and **component-based Drupal integrations** but look forward to building new UX tools on top of Layout Builder ([Inline Blocks](https://www.drupal.org/project/drupal/issues/2957425) coming in Drupal 8.6+).